apache/flink/docs/programming_guide.md

   StringValues.
 StringValues are mutable strings.

 - `readCsvFile(path)` / `CsvInputFormat` - Parses files of comma (or another char) delimited fields.
-  Returns a DataSet of tuples.
+  Returns a DataSet of tuples, case class objects, or POJOs.
 Supports the basic java types and their Value counterparts as field types.

 Collection-based: